The Extended Critical Power Concept

 SuperCycle: an application that allows the dynamics of exhaustion and recovery to be displayed "live".

 This new approach is a real game-changer in the wonderful world of coaching.
+It allows the trainer to

-It allows the trainer to precisely monitor the physiological needs of the race and the acute response to the training task,
+• precisely monitor the physiological needs of the race and the acute response to the training task

-to estimate the chronic adaptations quite closely, to better plan the periodization
+• estimate the chronic adaptations quite closely

-necessary training load for the planned competitions.
+• align the training sessions with the necessary training load for the planned competitions.